nikkNizz/Drawish/README.md

 When there are changes, replace only the modified files with the newer ones and simply run the `make` command.
 The process will be very fast.

-Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux, without changing a single line of code!
+Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux.

 On some Linux systems, you may need to download the following libraries in order to compile:
 apt install \